KnowOntology/know-ontology/.github/ISSUE_TEMPLATE/03_new_language.md

 ---
-name: Feature request
+name: Request for new language
-about: Suggest an idea for this project
+about: Suggest a new language translation of the ontology
-title: ''
+title: "New language: "
-labels: ''
+labels: [enhancement]
-assignees: ''
+assignees: []
 ---

 **Is your feature request related to a problem?
 Please describe.**